 It doesn’t matter what line of work we’re in, we’re all experiencing the effects of COVID-19 in some way or the other.
-India, like many other countries, is on lockdown, and the effect on our economy has been quite massive.

 If you’ve always avoided financial topics, even when you’re just thinking, we have some bad news; it’s time to face your fears.
 There was never a more crucial time to start learning more about finance and your particular financial situation.
 Though it may seem complicated at first, and we’ll be honest, some of it is, it’s still a whole lot easier to grasp than you realize.

 Financial stability stems from healthy financial habits.
 Though we’ll definitely be delving deeper into some of these, it’s best to start off nice and simple with this list of 7 habits that all financially healthy people have.